directus/directus/docs/self-hosted/config-options.md

 The `SP_metadata` and `IDP_metadata` variables should be set to the XML metadata provided by the service provider and identity provider respectively.

+As an alternative to setting the `SP_metadata` with the raw XML, you can leave `SP_metadata` empty and instead set `SP_entity_id` with the `entityId` given to you by your service provider and `SP_acs_url` with the url for your `.../acs` endpoint.
+The service provider XML will be generated from this.

+Instead of setting the `IDP_metadata`, you can set `IDP_metadata_url` with the direct link to the metadata XML document provided by your Identity Provider (for example the link found under "App Federation Metadata Url" in EntraID)

 ### Example: Multiple Auth Providers